USSF-ORBIT/ussf-portal/docs/how-to/transfer-file-to-from-c1-dod-safe.md

 9. Download the file.

 ## Uploading a File to Cloud One
 1. Prepare the file for upload.
-Be aware that if the file is meant to be run in the Bastion host, it must be a portal binary for `Windows x86-64`.
+Be aware that if the file is meant to be run in the Bastion host, it must be a portable binary for `Windows x86-64`.
 If the file requires Administrative Privileges to install something, it will not run in the Windows VM.
 Consider zipping the file as well.
 2. Open [DoD Safe](https://safe.apps.mil/) and select `Request a Drop-off`
 3. Add your Name and Email to the recipients in the fields under `Who do you want to send the request to:`.
 You can add any other emails you want if you are working with others.
 4. Fill out the Subject and Body of the Request if applicable.